cksystemsteaching/selfie/README.md

 ```
 ./selfie: this is the selfie system from selfie.cs.uni-salzburg.at with
 ./selfie: 64-bit unsigned integers and 64-bit pointers hosted on macOS
-./selfie: selfie compiling selfie.c with starc
+./selfie: selfie compiling selfie.c to 64-bit RISC-U with 64-bit starc
-./selfie: 335664 characters read in 11627 lines and 1590 comments
+./selfie: 346238 characters read in 11936 lines and 1705 comments
-./selfie: with 201910(60.15%) characters in 47178 actual symbols
+./selfie: with 206143(59.53%) characters in 48013 actual symbols
-./selfie: 469 global variables, 611 procedures, 454 string literals
+./selfie: 480 global variables, 629 procedures, 469 string literals
-./selfie: 2844 calls, 1333 assignments, 92 while, 886 if, 535 return
+./selfie: 2882 calls, 1335 assignments, 91 while, 891 if, 580 return
 ...
 ```

-For example, there are 469 global variables and 611 procedures in the source code of selfie.
+For example, there are 480 global variables and 629 procedures in the source code of selfie.
 Some concepts we have not yet seen such as symbols and string literals are introduced in the programming chapter.
 The rest of the output provides insight into the machine code that selfie generated for itself:

 ```
 ...
-...
-./selfie: 183840 bytes generated with 42260 instructions and 14800 bytes of data
+./selfie: 197784 bytes generated with 45602 instructions and 15376 bytes of data
-./selfie: init:    lui: 2533(5.99%), addi: 14110(33.38%)
+./selfie: init:    lui: 2621(5.74%), addi: 16230(35.59%)
-./selfie: memory:  ld: 7456(17.64%), sd: 6913(16.35%)
+./selfie: memory:  ld: 7917(17.36%), sd: 7481(16.40%)
-./selfie: compute: add: 3474(8.22%), sub: 743(1.75%), mul: 528(1.24%)
+./selfie: compute: add: 3551(7.78%), sub: 718(1.57%), mul: 495(1.08%)
-./selfie: compute: divu: 80(0.18%), remu: 29(0.06%)
+./selfie: compute: divu: 88(0.19%), remu: 31(0.06%)
-./selfie: compare: sltu: 720(1.70%)
+./selfie: compare: sltu: 698(1.53%)
-./selfie: control: beq: 982(2.32%), jal: 4073(9.63%), jalr: 611(1.44%)
+./selfie: control: beq: 986(2.16%), jal: 4149(9.09%), jalr: 629(1.37%)
 ./selfie: system:  ecall: 8(0.01%)
 ```

 What you see here is a *profile* of the generated machine instructions.
-For example, the system generated 3,474 `add` instructions which is 8.22% of all 42,260 generated instructions.
+For example, the system generated 3,551 `add` instructions which is 7.78% of all 45,602 generated instructions.
 In the following, let us take a closer look using the `double.c` example.

 ### RISC-U Machine Code